TungstenTransformation/KTScripts/Column Locator.md

 Private Sub SL_Columns_LocateAlternatives(ByVal pXDoc As CASCADELib.CscXDocument, ByVal pLocator As CASCADELib.CscXDocField) Dim Columns As CscXDocFieldAlternatives, Column As CscXDocFieldAlternative, C As Long, CStart As Long, CEnd As Long, D As Long
-   Dim Word As CscXDocWord, Words As CscXDocWords, W As Long Dim P As Long, gapH As Long, gapV As Long gapH=10 gapV=3
+   Dim Word As CscXDocWord, Words As CscXDocWords, W As Long Dim P As Long, gapH As Long gapH=10
    Set Columns=pLocator.Alternatives
    CStart=0
-   For P=0 To pXDoc.Pages.Count-1
+   For P=0 To pXDoc.Pages.Count-1 ' loop through all pages
       Set Words=pXDoc.Pages(P).Words
-      For W=0 To Words.Count-1
+      For W=0 To Words.Count-1 ' loop through all words on the page Set Word=Words(W)
-         Set Word=Words(W)
          'put word into correct column
          Set Column = Nothing
-         If Columns.Count<>CStart Then
-            For C=CStart To Columns.Count-1
-               If Object_HorizontalDistance(Columns(C),Word)<gapH Then
+         If Columns.Count<>CStart Then 'if we already have columns on this page For C=CStart To Columns.Count-1 'find if any existing column is "above" the word If Object_HorizontalDistance(Columns(C),Word)<gapH Then
                   Set Column=Columns(C)
                   Exit For
                End If
             Next 'column
          End If
-         If Column Is Nothing Then
+         If Column Is Nothing Then 'add a new column if the word isn't "close" to an existing column Set Column=Columns.Create
-            Set Column=Columns.Create
             Column.Confidence=1-Columns.Count/1000 ' just to keep the columns in order of creation End If
          Column.Words.Append(Word)
-         'merge columns
+         'merge columns ' as columns grow, they may get close to each other - this merges "sub"-columns.
          For C=Columns.Count-2 To CStart Step -1
             For D=Columns.Count-1 To C+1 Step -1
                If Object_HorizontalDistance(Columns(C),Columns(D))<gapH Then